Table of Contents

 - Sheetkrama Kapalbhati

 Vatakrama means the kriya that relates to breathing.
 This is the most familiar type.
-In general and also in this article, the term Kapalbhati always refers to Vatakrama type unless specifically said otherwise.
+In general and also in this article, the term Kapalbhati always refers to the Vatakrama type unless specifically said otherwise.

 Vyutkrama is a reversal kriya.
 It is the process of drawing the water through two nostrils and expelling it through the mouth slowly and slowly.